Fredro Starr

 Fred Lee Scruggs Jr. (born April 18, 1971), better known by his stage name Fredro Starr, is an American rapper and actor best known as a member of the hardcore rap group Onyx.
-Fredro Starr was discovered by the late hip hop star Jam Master Jay of Run-D.M.C. who signed Onyx on his label JMJ Records.
+Fredro Starr was discovered by the late hip hop star Jam Master Jay of Run-DMC who signed Onyx on his label JMJ Records.
 Onyx went on to release three top selling albums before Fredro began his solo career.
 As a part of Onyx, Fredro Starr was nominated as "Favorite Rap/Hip-Hop New Artist" on American Music Awards of 1994 and won "Best Rap Album" on 1994 Soul Train Music Awards.

 Fredro Starr has starred in more than 55 films and television shows.
 He made his acting debut in the HBO drama Strapped.
 His film credits include Spike Lee's Clockers, Sunset Park, Ride, Light It Up, Save the Last Dance and Torque.
 He also performed the Save the Last Dances theme song, "Shining Through", with Jill Scott on the multi-platinum soundtrack.

-Starr made his television debut in Law & Order and New York Undercover, but he is best known for his role of Quentin 'Q' Brooks in Moesha starring R&B singer Brandy.
+Starr made his television debut in Law & Order and New York Undercover, but he is known for his role of Quentin 'Q' Brooks on UPN's Moesha starring Brandy.
 He also appeared in HBO's The Wire, NYPD Blue, Blade, and CSI: Miami.
 Fredro also co-hosted Dance 360, a daily, half-hour urban dance competition show on Paramount Television.

 Early life

 Fred Lee Scruggs Jr. was born in Kings County Hospital Center on April 18, 1971.
 He grew up in Flatbush, Brooklyn.
-In 1984, at the age of 13, he moved with his brother David Scruggs (also known as Who$ane) to South Jamaica, Queens.
+In 1984, at the age of 13, he moved with his brother David Scruggs to South Jamaica, Queens.
 Between 1984 and 1988, Fredro Starr studied at John Adams High School (Queens).
-Other students at John Adams High School included Marlon Fledtcher (also known as Big DS), Tyrone Taylor (also known as Suave and Sonny Seeza), Mr. Cheeks and Freaky Tah.
-Fredro first met Suave at the battle in Ajax Park (Jamaica, New York) (now called "Dr. Charles R. Drew Park").
+Other students at John Adams High School included Marlon Fletcher (also known as Big DS), Tyrone Taylor (Suave, Sonny Seeza), Mr. Cheeks, and Freaky Tah.
+Fredro first met Suave at the battle in Ajax Park in Jamaica (now called "Dr. Charles R. Drew Park").